-Don't be discouraged by the examiner's rigorous scrutiny of your application.
-Virtually no patent application, even if filed by a top-notch patent attorney, gets approved on the first go round.
-To reduce the number of problems, however, you need to carefully prepare your application, dotting your i's and crossing those t's.
+Do not be discouraged by the examiner's rigorous scrutiny of your application.
+Virtually no patent application, even if filed by a top-notch patent attorney, gets approved on the first submission.
+The application is not a "rubber stamp," such as when you submit a passport application or a name-change request.
+It is a lengthy process.

 The key elements of a patent are:

 The specification, with the help of the drawings, explains how to make and use the invention.
 The claims define the scope or boundaries of the patent.
 The application must also include an abstract that summarizes the invention.